strongloop/loopback-component-push/README.md

 ### Register a new device

-The mobile device also needs to register itself with the backend using DeviceRegistration model and APIs.
-To register a device, we can call the `DeviceRegistration.create` API as follows:
+The mobile device also needs to register itself with the backend using Device model and APIs.
+To register a device, we can call the `Device.create` API as follows:

-    DeviceRegistration.create({
+    Device.create({
         appId: 'MyLoopBackApp',
         userId: 'raymond',
         deviceToken: '75624450 3c9f95b4 9d7ff821 20dc193c a1e3a7cb 56f60c2e f2a19241 e8f33305',